 3. Check the weather.

 This step is not to be overlooked.
-It’s important that the weather is good when you are planning on painting the exterior of your home.
+The weather must be good when you are planning on painting the exterior of your home.
+Before you plan the painting day, check for the right conditions.

 You can’t paint in the rain, so don’t even try.